acamari/obsd-vps/cloudcone.md

 The instance was created selecting Operating system as Arch Linux 2021 Server - 64 Bit.

+# TLDR

+I provide a miniroot72.img file modified to run the vanilla OpenBSD installer, you can download it [here](https://github.com/acamari/obsd-vps/blob/master/cloudcone/miniroot72.img).
+You should `dd` that image to your `/dev/vda` device, you can use cloudcone's *Recovery mode* to do that.

 # Overview

 Cloudcone uses a CDROM boot device for the vm, that CDROM uses grub2 to search